gmalhotra007/Final_Project/README.md

     - What are you working on next?
     - How much is covered?
     - If anyone is blocked or not blocked

+#### Exploratory Data Analysis
+- Technologies used for pre-processing
+- anomalies encountered with the data
+- Solution

+#### Database
+- Database used
+- Description of Database
+    - Functional
+    - Joins Used
+    - Primary key used

+#### Machine Learning Algorithm
+- Advantages
+- Limitation
+- Accuracy
+- Challenges
+- Solutions

+#### Summarization of Data Pipeline